ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

 - "***."
 ---

-## IPython Magics for benchmarking
+## IPython Magics for casual profiling

 Before discussing the most important tools for profiling, we are briefly introducing a more pedestrian approach to assess the runtime of a single code block.
 For this purpose we are going to use IPython Magics, which are part of the respective IPython kernel or specified by users.
 Either way, the command needs to be prefixed with at least one `%` symbol and can run various operations.
 A simple example is to list the files in the current working directory: